-On November 28, 2011 the Company entered into an option agreement (the "Option Agreement") among its wholly owned subsidiary, Silver Mountain, Perry English for Rubicon Minerals Corporation ("English") and Amana Copper Ltd. (formerly Titan Goldworx Resources Inc.)("Amana") dated October 21, 2011, as amended November 28, 2011, whereby the Company has granted Amana an option (the "Option") to acquire up to a 70% interest in the Tait Lake Property.
+On November 28, 2011 the Company entered into an option agreement (the "Option Agreement") with Perry English for Rubicon Minerals Corporation ("English") and Amana Copper Ltd. (formerly Titan Goldworx Resources Inc.)("Amana") whereby the Company granted Amana an option (the "Option") to acquire up to a 70% interest in the Tait Lake Property.